Start other macro

 Remarks

-Launches macro, function, menu, toolbar or T.S. menu.
-Unlike function call, macro runs asynchronously, in new thread.
+Launches macro.
+Unlike function call, macro runs asynchronously, in separate thread.

-Actually mac is function, although the return value is rarely used.
+mac can be used as function.
 The return value depends on item type.

 If macro is mac returns

-macro or function Thread handle.
-You can use it, for example, to wait until the macro exits.
+Thread handle.
+You can use it, for example, to wait until the thread ends (see example).
 Don't close the handle.
-It will be 0 if both items are macros.

 Tips

-To quickly insert mac command, you can drag and drop.
+To quickly insert mac statement, you can drag and drop.

-See also: functions, net, run text as macro, wait for macro, find macro, programmatically create macro.
+See also: functions, net, EndThread, RunTextAsFunction, wait for thread (handle), find macro, create macro.

 Examples